douglaslfti/disaster_response/README.md

 ## Project Motivation<a name="motivation"></a>

+This project plays a significant role in the community, as it will be possible to help people or companies to cope better in critical situations, such as a disaster caused by some natural phenomenon.

-For this project, I was interestested in using data from Figure Eight to better understand:
+It also allowed me to use data from Figure Eight to understand better:

 1. How to work with natural language.
 2. Understand how Pipelines to facilitate project development.